 My mom used to shrug off indulgence with a poem.

-“This is just to say”, she would murmur, as she sliced the dense chocolate cake frosted with thick fudge that we’d peel off and eat in slabs.
+“This is just to say”, she would murmur, slicing the dense chocolate cake frosted with fudge so thick that we could peel it off and eat it in slabs.

-“So sweet/and so cold”, I would finish, reaching around her to sliver off my own corner of the cake we had made together.
+“So sweet/and so cold”, I would finish, reaching around her to sliver off my own corner of the cake we had made.
 We would grin at each other while we licked our fingers.

 This Is Just To Say

 you were probably

 they were delicious

 and so cold